tesseract-ocr/tessdoc/ImproveQuality.md

 ![skew-linedetection.png](https://github.com/tesseract-ocr/tesseract/wiki/skew-linedetection.png)

-A skewed image is when an page has been scanned when not straight.
+A skewed image is when a page has been scanned when not straight.
 The quality of Tesseract's line segmentation reduces significantly if a page is too skewed, which severely impacts the quality of the OCR.
 To address this rotating the page image so that the text lines are horizontal.

 ### Border Removal